Buffalo has long been a city caught between preservation and progress.

 The original process for moving and storing grain was mainly handled by Irish dockworkers, who would cup the grain into buckets and carry it on their backs into warehouses, where the buckets would eventually be weighed and recorded.
 Compounding the inefficiency, this could not take place during rainy weather, since work was done in the open and moisture damaged the grain.
 As a result, no more than 2,000 bushels could be moved per day, which resulted in a typically crowded Buffalo harbor.

-This bottleneck ended in 1842, when Joseph Dart introduced the steam-powered grain elevator, an invention that allowed Buffalo to handle massive quantities of grain at a time.
-A bucket would raise grain from boats along the Buffalo River and move the product to storage bins.
+This bottleneck ended in 1842, when entrepreneur Joseph Dart and mechanical engineer Robert Dunbar introduced the steam-powered grain elevator, an invention that allowed Buffalo to handle massive quantities of grain at a time.
+A bucket would raise grain from boats along the Buffalo River and move the product to wooden storage bins, transforming the process that took weeks to unload ships into an hourslong operation.

-Within 15 years of Dart’s invention, Buffalo had become the largest inland port in the United States, shipping millions of bushels annually and surpassing global ports like London and Rotterdam.
-By the late 19th century, grain elevators such as the Great Northern solidified Buffalo’s reputation as the world’s leading grain port.
+Within 15 years of Dart’s and Dunbar’s invention, Buffalo had become the largest inland port in the United States, shipping millions of bushels annually.

 The city’s grain industry peaked between 1925 and the years following World War II, as wartime and postwar Western Europe relied on its grain, with annual receipts reaching up to 300 million bushels, or 18 billion pounds.